5 Reasons Why You May Have a Loss of Taste and Smell With Flu

 How can I regain my sense of smell?

-Loss of smell due to an acute condition like a sinus infection is not likely to be permanent.
+Loss of smell due to an acute condition is not likely to be permanent.
 Your sense of smell should gradually return.
 However, anosmia due to a neurological problem with your brain makes it difficult to predict when or if you will be able to smell again.

 Raleigh Capitol ENT Will Help You Treat Loss of Taste and Smell With Flu

 There are many potential causes for anosmia.
 That’s why it’s important to have an experienced, innovative healthcare team on your side.
 We’ve been the provider of choice for the Raleigh, Durham, and Cary areas for decades.
 Our board-certified physicians are well-versed in the most recent treatments.

 Whether your sense of smell has been damaged by a nose injury, the flu, or chronic rhinosinusitis, we’re here to help you.
 Please contact us to schedule an appointment.